ShoFujihara/OccupationalScales/README.md

 # Occupational Scales for Japanese society
 Socio-Economic Index (SEI) and Social Status Index (SSI) for Japanese society.

-Fujihara, Sho. *forthcoming*.
-"Socio-Economic Standing and Social Status in Contemporary Japan: Scale Constructions and Their Applications." *European Sociological Review*.
+Fujihara, Sho.
+2020.
+"Socio-Economic Standing and Social Status in Contemporary Japan: Scale Constructions and Their Applications." *European Sociological Review* 36(4):548–561.
+DOI: 10.1093/esr/jcaa010

 - JESS: Occupational titles used in the Employment Status Survey and Population Census in Japan.
 - SSM: Occupational titles used in the Social Stratification and Social Mobility Surveys.